pixel

 Sometimes a letter needs to be written to make a formal request.
 Here, we have several sources for sample letters.

-Parents have the right to inspect and review any educational record of their child that the school system (or other participating agency) collects, maintains, or uses with respect to the identification, evaluation, and educational placement of your child, and the provision of FAPE (a free appropriate public education) to your child.
+Parents have the right to inspect and review any educational record of their child that the school system (or other agencies) collects, maintains, or uses with respect to the identification, evaluation, and educational placement of your child; and the provision of FAPE (a free appropriate public education) to your child.